Adellaanwary/Della/README.md

 # Della
-Major Management Information System at ISTTS from 2018
+My Major is Management Information System at ISTTS from 2018